Our 2017-18 Fiction & Poetry Fellows. Pictured left-to-right: Oliver Baez Bendorf,

 Fiction and poetry fellows are asked to give one public reading during the fellowship year.
 Additionally, all fellows participate in determining the recipients of the annual Brittingham and Felix Pollak Prizes in Poetry, as well as the Program in Creative Writing’s undergraduate writing contests.
 Along with faculty, fellows also serve on the committees selecting the following year’s Institute fellows.

-The Halls and Middlebrook Poetry
+The Halls and Wallace Poetry

-Fellowships & the Djerassi,
+Fellowships & the McCreight and

-Poets and fiction writers who have completed or will have completed an MFA or a PhD in creative writing by August 15th of the fellowship year are eligible to apply for a Wisconsin Institute poetry or fiction fellowship, provided they have not yet published more than one full-length book of poetry, fiction, creative nonfiction, or other creative work by the February 28 application deadline.
+Poets and fiction writers who have completed or will have completed an MFA or a PhD in creative writing by August 15th of the fellowship year are eligible to apply for a Wisconsin Institute for Creative Writing poetry or fiction fellowship, provided they have not yet published more than one full-length book of poetry, fiction, creative nonfiction, or other creative work by the February 1 application deadline.
 Details and frequently asked questions regarding these fellowships can be found on the fellowship applications page of this website.
 The HEAF is the only Institute fellowship for which graduates of the UW MFA program are eligible to apply.